tudordan25/tudordan25/README.md

 ### Dan Tudor 👋
+• 📱 Flutter Developer

-• 📓 4th year student at UTCN, Computer Science
+• 📓 Graduated from UTCN, Computer Science

-• 💻 Interest in software development, especially in mobile development(Android)
+• 💻 Interest in software development, especially in mobile development(Flutter)

 • 👀 Looking to colaborate on projects and learn new skills